Yoav666s/dnd-wiki/collections/_classes/nornfeld/ranger/harrier.md

 | 13 | [[!Freedom of Movement]] |
 | 17 | Steel Wind Strike |

-# Level 3: Swift Strikes
+# Swift Strikes
-When you spend at least 10 feet of movement without retracing your steps immediately before making a melee attack, you deal an additional 1d4 damage of the attack's type.
+Starting at 3rd level, when you spend at least 10 feet of movement without retracing your steps immediately before making a melee attack, you deal an additional 1d4 damage of the attack's type.
 The extra damage increases to 1d6 when you reach Ranger level 11.

-# Level 7: Evasion
+# Evasion
-When you're subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw and only half damage if you fail.
+Starting at 7th level, when you're subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw and only half damage if you fail.
 You can't use this feature if you have the Incapacitated condition.

-# Level 11: Adrenaline Rush
+# Adrenaline Rush
-You can expend two uses of Favored Enemy to cast [[Haste]] on yourself.
+Starting at 11th level, you can expend two uses of Favored Enemy to cast [[Haste]] on yourself.
 When cast this way, you don't suffer a wave of lethargy when it ends on you.

-# Level 15: Relentless Haste
+# Relentless Haste
-Taking damage can't break your concentration on [[Haste]].
+Starting at 11th level, taking damage can't break your concentration on [[Haste]].